NigelFinegan5p/project4/README.md

 ## Urls.py File

 The urls.py file.
 So what really happens in urls.py?
-Like reading a map before exploring a terrain A URL pattern is defined as a regular expression that matches a URL.
+Like reading a map before exploring terrain A URL pattern is defined as a regular expression that matches a URL.
 When a user requests a URL, Django goes through the list of URL patterns defined in the urls.py file and finds the first pattern that matches the URL.
 If no pattern matches, Django returns a 404 error.

 The urls.py file contains the follwing code: